 Lake Blue Ridge

-You’ll find campgrounds, several boat ramps, a full-service marina, public swimming area and picnic tables.
+In the area around Lake Blue Ridge, you'll find campgrounds, several boat ramps, a full-service marina, a public swimming area, and picnic tables.
 Find access points here.

 Another of Georgia's Blue Ridge mountain lakes, Carters Lake is located halfway between Atlanta and Chattanooga, contains 3,200 acres of pristine water, and is the deepest lake in the state of Georgia.
 Amenities include a full-service marina, cabin rentals, and boat rentals, including party-sized boats.
 Visit the Carters Lake Marina and Resort for these rentals.

 With plenty of opportunities for camping, boating, fishing, and water activities, most descriptions of this lake also note that its fingerlike structures afford visitors many quiet, private coves to enjoy.

 If visiting in Georgia, Lake Chatuge is easily accessed and enjoyed in Hiawassee.
 In addition to plenty of public ramps for boat access, Boundary Waters Resort and Marina offers boat rentals/sales, cabin rentals, and a marina.
 Towns County manages a public recreational beach for swimming, picnics, and playgrounds.

 A 940-acre reservoir lake (though very river-shaped) of the Chattahoochee River, Goat Rock sits about 10 miles north of Columbus, Georgia along the Georgia-Alabama border.
 The lake is named after the Goat Rock Dam and Generating Plant, and thanks to Georgia Power, there are public boat access points and restrooms throughout the area.